 Pre-applications for the State of California Licensing Examinations requires the school's approval.
-Student may apply when they reach 1200 hours for cosmetology and 1100 hours for a barbering student.
-Students must meet the following requirements to submit a pre-application:
+Student may apply when they reach 1200 hours for cosmetology must meet the following requirements to submit a pre-application:

-- Clinic Worksheets: The worksheets must be current and up to date - Theory Hours: The student must have completed at a minimum 120 theory hours for cosmetology and 110 theory hours for a barbering student. - Image: Theory Exam: All Theory exams require a 70% grade and must be up to date - 9 State Board Exam: The student must have passed two state board exams with a 70% grade - 6 Service Tracking From: The student must complete a minimum of 75% of all practical requirements - 6 Tuition: The students tuition must be current on all payments owed
+- Clinic Worksheets: The worksheets must be current and up to date - O Theory Hours: The student must have completed at a minimum 120 theory hours for cosmetology - Image: Theory Exam: All Theory exams require a 70% grade and must be up to date - • State Board Exam: The student must have passed two state board exams with a 70% grade - 6 Service Tracking From: The student must complete a minimum of 75% of all practical requirements - 6 Tuition: The students tuition must be current on all payments owed

-If the student wishes to pre-apply then they are required to notify the Final Phase Leader approximately 70 hours prior to achieving 1200 hours for cosmetology and 1100 for barbering students.
+If the student wishes to pre-apply then they are required to notify the Final Phase Leader approximately 70 hours prior to achieving 1200 hours for cosmetology

-If, at the 1200 hours for cosmetology and 1100 hours for barbering students the above requirements are not met, the student will lose the opportunity to pre-apply for the California State Exam and will have to apply after graduation.
+If, at the 1200 hours for cosmetology the above requirements are not met, the student will lose the opportunity to pre-apply for the California State Exam and will have to apply after graduation.

-Paul Mitchell The School Santa Barbara reserves the right to process the pre-application for students.
+PAUL MITCHELL THE SCHOOL reserves the right to process the pre-application for students.